music-computing/amads/docs/core.rst

 Events and EventGroups
 ----------------------

-To implement this hierarchical representation, we have *one* superclass, which is :py:class:`~amads.core.basics.Event`.
+To implement this hierarchical representation, we have an abstract superclass, which is :py:class:`~amads.core.basics.Event`.
 Every Event has the following attributes:

 .. container:: attributes